maso-soup/maso-soup.github.io/README.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Cardano is an open platform that seeks to provide economic identity to the billions who lack it by providing decentralized applications to manage identity, value and governance</p>&mdash; Charles Hoskinson (@IOHK_Charles) <a href="https://twitter.com/IOHK_Charles/status/1290058248347770880?ref_src=twsrc%5Etfw">August 2, 2020</a></blockquote>

-While I could write a whole article about that topic, I think this encompasses the sentiment of why many of us in the community so strongly support Cardano and it’s mission.
+This encompasses the sentiment of why many of us in the community so strongly support Cardano and it’s mission.
 It is a blockchain to change the many entrenched systems of the world and is for everyone, all 7 billion of us.

 From the Cardano Foundation [website](cardano.org):

-Cardano is a decentralized third-generation proof-of-stake blockchain platform and home to the ada cryptocurrency.
-It has been designed from the ground up by a team of top engineers and academic experts.
+Cardano is a proof-of-stake blockchain platform: the first to be founded on peer-reviewed research and developed through evidence-based methods.
+It combines pioneering technologies to provide unparalleled security and sustainability to decentralized applications, systems, and societies.

-Cardano has a strong focus on sustainability, scalability, and transparency and is a fully open source project that aims to deliver an inclusive, fair, and resilient infrastructure for financial and social applications on a global scale.
-It is powered by Ouroboros, the ground-breaking proof-of-stake consensus protocol.
+With a leading team of engineers, Cardano exists to redistribute power from unaccountable structures to the margins – to individuals – and be an enabling force for positive change and progress.

 ## Cardano, Ada, and Tokens